Karate vs. Taekwondo: What Is The Difference?

 Heavy hands are built doing these things...

-His followers immediately picked up where he left off and decided to establish the Japan Karate Association in 1949 to promote his martial arts style.
+His followers picked up where he left off and established the Japan Karate Association in 1949 to promote his martial arts style.

 • Wado-Ryu